sigil-johnstevens/character-vault/README.md

 - **Generate Users**: Quickly create multiple users and Actors:
   - Define a folder for storing Actors.
   - Provide a comma-separated list of usernames (e.g., Tom,Dick,Harry).
-  - Assign randomly generated passwords using the DinoPass API.
+  - Assign randomly generated passwords.
   - Assign GM macro bar 5 to all users.
   - Create a blank actor for each user and assign it to them
   - Create a chat message with all created usernames and passwords